• Home

 These are my personal favourite cafes and restaurants on Magnetic Island.

-I know other options are available (yes, for a small island, there are plenty of Magnetic Island restaurants to choose from), but these are my go-tos.
-I hope you have a great time visiting Magnetic Island!
+I know other options are available (yes, for a small island, there are plenty of Magnetic Island restaurants to choose from), but as a local, these are my go-tos.
+As Magnetic Island’s food scene continues to evolve, I’ll keep this guide updated as new spots appear.
+If you’re still planning your trip, here are some extra Magnetic Island travel tips to help you start it off on the right foot.

 Thanks to Coles for partnering with me on this post.